MisterGeorge/Dynamic-Routes/README.md

 + Config dynamicRoutes

-#Examples
-##Remember! that you change the comment after a route only run the following in console
+## Remember! that you change the comment after a route only run the following in console
 ```sh
   php dynamicRoutes
 ```
+# Examples

 ### route controller + function
 ```php